rdwz/astro-design/README.md

 ## Troubleshooting

-- If you copy the markup from an example in our documentation, don't forget to change "className" to "class" if you're not in a React environment like our docs are ;)
+- If you copy the markup from an example in our documentation, don't forget to change the attributes "className" to "class" and "htmlFor" to "for" if you're not in a React environment like our docs are.

 ## Contact us